mslinn/awsLambdaTest/HTTP_API.md

 AWS_APIG_TARGET_ARN="arn:aws:lambda:$AWS_REGION:$AWS_ACCOUNT_ID:function:$AWS_LAMBDA_NAME"
 AWS_APIG_NAME=LambdaHTTP
 ```

+This page will tell you to create and save additional environment variables to `setEnvVars.sh` so you can return to this project at another time.

+## Create an API Gateway HTTP API

 1. Call the `create-api` command to create an API with the desired name.
    This command maps the Lambda to the route "/$AWS_APIG_PATH_PART".